IgorBorgess/looptraining/README.md

 Me against some looping!
-To be fair it's nice to see some overexaggerated looping, but still.
+To be fair it's nice to see some over exaggerated looping, but still.
 Gotta learn it.